Jean Meslier: Testament text

 Meslier wrote that kings and religion were the root cause of the suffering of the common people.
 In his most famous quote, Meslier refers to a man who "wished that all the great men in the world and all the nobility could be hanged, and strangled with the guts of the priests."
 Meslier admits that the statement may seem crude and shocking, but comments that this is what the priests and nobility deserve, not for reasons of revenge or hatred, but for love of justice and truth.
-Equally well-known is the version by Diderot: "And [with] the guts of the last priest let's strangle the neck of the last king."
+Equally well-known is the version by Diderot, in the poem Les Éleuthéromanes: "And [with] the guts of the last priest let's strangle the neck of the last king" ("Et des boyaux du dernier prêtre serrons le cou du dernier roi".
 During the political unrest of May 1968, the radical students of the Sorbonne Occupation Committee paraphrased Meslier's epigram, stating that "humanity won’t be happy till the last capitalist is hung with the guts of the last bureaucrat."

 Meslier also vehemently attacked social injustice and sketched out a kind of rural proto-communism.
 All the people in a region would belong to a commune in which wealth would be held in common, and everybody would work.
 Founded on love and brotherhood, the communes would ally to help each other and preserve peace.
 An opponent of cruelty to animals, Meslier wrote that "it is an act of cruelty, of barbarism, to kill, to strike unconscious, and to cut the throat of animals, who do no harm to anyone, the way we do."
 He considered the lack of compassion and concern by Christians for animal suffering at the hands of man to be, according to Matthieu Ricard, further proof of "the nonexistence, or the malice, of their God."